The-Old-Cat/For-GitHub-Pages/The-Old-Cat.github.io/content/en/contact.md

 ---

+This is the contact page in English.

-This is an example of a custom shortcode that you can put right into your content.
+This is an example of a custom shortcode that you can place directly into your content.

 {{< form-contact-en >}}